 - Electrode testing conducted during surgery to ensure proper placement.

-A research paper written by Denver DBS Center founder, David VanSickle, MD, PhD, highlights the observable and unobservable errors present in traditional microelectrode recording (MER) (Awake DBS surgery) compared to Mazor Renaissance Guidance System with CereTom CT image verification (Asleep DBS).
+A research study written by Denver DBS Center founder, David VanSickle, MD, PhD, highlights the observable and unobservable errors present in traditional microelectrode recording (MER) (Awake DBS surgery) compared to Mazor Renaissance Guidance System with CereTom CT image verification (Asleep DBS).